- Duration 17 Nights / 18 Days

 Day 5: Namche to Thame (3800 m / 12, 467 ft).

-This will be a moderate trek to reach Thame, where Tenzing Norgey had spent his childhood.
-The trail from Namche goes along side of the Bhutekoshi River and goes past many villages.
-On this trail, on your right you will get wodeful view of the Kongde Mountain.
+This will be a moderate trek to reach Thame, where Tenzing Norgay had spent his childhood.
+The trail from Namche goes alongside of the Bhutekoshi River and goes past many villages.
+On this trail, on your right, you will get a wonderful view of the Kongde Mountain.
 Just before Thame, we will cross the river on an iron bridge.
-The mighty Bhutekoshi River flows with extreme speed and will be lovely sight from this bridge.
+The mighty Bhutekoshi River flows with extreme speed and will be a lovely sight from this bridge.

 Day 6: Thame to Lumde (4,137 m / 13, 573 ft).

 Another day of moderate trek to Reach Lumde.
-Like yesterday, this trail too goes along side of the Bhutekoshi River till Lumde.
+Like yesterday, this trail goes alongside the Bhutekoshi River till Lumde.
 We will pass through the beautiful shepherd village of Taranga and the Marlung village.
-Marlun, has some options for accommodation in this trail.
+Marlun has some options for accommodation in this trail.
 We will cross to the other side of the river and reach Lumde.
 It is a very beautiful small Sherpa village and has several tea houses.

 Day 7: Lumde to Gokyo (4, 800 m / 15, 748 ft) via Renjola Pass (5, 465 m/17, 929 ft).